napat-CoderNo1/napat-CoderNo1/README.md

 - 🧑‍🎓 I'm a student at KMITL (https://www.kmitl.ac.th/)

-- 💻 My major was Computer Engineering (GPA 3.54)
+- 💻 My major was Computer Engineering (GPA 3.57)

-- 📝 My <a href="https://github.com/napat-CoderNo1/resume/blob/main/Napat-Resume.pdf" target="_blank">RESUME</a>

 - 📫 How to reach me **napat.moonpinij@gmail.com**